 - (a) In the event a conforming sign is abandoned for a period of 30 calendar days the sign owner and/or property owner shall immediately remove any commercial message identifying the business announced thereby.
 The zoning administrator may grant an extension upon good cause shown. - (b) In the event a sign, whether conforming or non-conforming, is abandoned for a period of 60 calendar days, the sign owner and/or property owner shall immediately remove the sign and sign structure.
 Once removed, no sign may be replaced on the premises except in compliance with all applicable provisions of this article.
-For good cause shown in writing by the sign owner and/or the property owner filed prior to the expiration of the 60-day period, the zoning administrator may grant an extension not exceeding 60-days. - (c) Any sign that is not constructed, painted, installed or maintained as required in this chapter; is constructed, painted, or maintained without a proper and valid permit; or is a non-conforming sign for which the time period set forth in subsection (c) has expired shall be forthwith removed. - (d) In the event a sign subject to removal pursuant to the preceding subsection is not removed as provided therein, the zoning administrator shall forthwith notify the sign owner and/or the

-- property owner in writing to remove said sign within 14 calendar days of the date of said notice. - (e) Should the sign owner and/or property owner fail to remove or cause the removal of the sign within the time established pursuant to subsections (a) and (b) of this section, the zoning administrator is authorized to remove or cause the removal of said sign.
-Any expense incidental to the removal of the sign shall be charged to the owner of the property on which the sign is located and shall constitute a lien on said property collectible in the same manner as taxes. - (f) Any sign placed within the public right-of-way in violation of this ordinance shall be forfeited to the public and subject to immediate confiscation and removal by the city at the sign owner's sole expense. - (g) The words "remove," "removal" and "removed" as used in this section and its subsections shall mean: - (1) For abandoned conforming signs, the removal of all commercial messages.
-In the case of painted wall signs, such words shall also include painting over the original sign face in its entirety so as to completely cover it. - (2) For abandoned or non-conforming signs altered over 50 percent non-conforming signs, the removal of all commercial messages and the demolition, destruction, removal and disposal of the sign and sign structure.
+For good cause shown in writing by the sign owner and/or the property owner filed prior to the expiration of the 60-day period, the zoning administrator may grant an extension not exceeding 60-days. - (c) Any sign that is not constructed, painted, installed or maintained as required in this chapter; is constructed, painted, or maintained without a proper and valid permit; or is a non-conforming sign for which the time period set forth in subsection (c) has expired shall be forthwith removed. - (d) In the event a sign subject to removal pursuant to the preceding subsection is not removed as provided therein, the zoning administrator shall forthwith notify the sign owner and/or the property owner in writing to remove said sign within 14 calendar days of the date of said notice. - (e) Should the sign owner and/or property owner fail to remove or cause the removal of the sign within the time established pursuant to subsections (a) and (b) of this section, the zoning administrator is authorized to remove or cause the removal of said sign.
+Any expense incidental to the removal of the sign shall be charged to the owner of the property on which the sign is located and shall constitute a lien on said property collectible in the same manner as taxes. - (f) Any sign placed within the public right-of-way in violation of this ordinance shall be forfeited to the public and subject to immediate confiscation and removal by the city at the sign owner's sole expense. - (g) The words "remove," "removal" and "removed" as used in this section and its subsections shall mean: - (1) For abandoned conforming signs, the removal of all messages.
+In the case of painted wall signs, such words shall also include painting over the original sign face in its entirety so as to completely cover it. - (2) For abandoned non-conforming signs altered over 50 percent.

 Sec.
-26-14. - Permit and fee schedule.
+26-12. - Permit and fee schedule.

-Fees for sign permits to the City of Hillsdale Fee Schedule.
 Refer to the City of Hillsdale Fee Schedule for permit fees.

 Sec.
-26-15. - Violations.
+26-13. - Violations.